mspbgx/maximeter/README.md

-# MaxiShootingResults - A web application to store your shooting results
+# MaxS - ShootingResults - A web application to store your shooting results
 MaxiShootingResults is written in Python.

 Quick start: